19. Beamforming & DOA¶

 When the receiver or SDR does the downconversion process to receive the signal, its essentially multiplying it by the carrier but in the reverse direction, so after doing downconversion the receiver sees:

-Now we can do a little trick to simplify this even further; consider how when we sample a signal it can be modeled by substituting t for nT where T is sample period and n is just 0, 1, 2, 3… Substituting this in we get x(nT - \Delta t) e^{-2j \pi f_c \Delta t}.
-Well, nT is so much greater than \Delta t that we can get rid of the first \Delta t term and we are left with x(nT) e^{-2j \pi f_c \Delta t}.
+Now we can do a little trick to simplify this even further; consider how when we sample a signal it can be modeled by substituting for where is sample period and is just 0, 1, 2, 3… Substituting this in we get .
+Well, is so much greater than that we can get rid of the first term and we are left with .
 If the sample rate ever gets fast enough to approach the speed of light over a tiny distance, we can revisit this, but remember that our sample rate only needs to be a bit larger than the signal of interest’s bandwidth.

 Let’s keep going with this math but we’ll start representing things in discrete terms so that it will better resemble our Python code.
-The last equation can be represented as the following, let’s plug back in \Delta t:
+The last equation can be represented as the following, let’s plug back in :

-In applied beamforming/DOA what we like to do is represent d, the distance between adjacent elements, as a fraction of wavelength (instead of meters), the most common value chosen for d during the array design process is to use one half the wavelength.
-Regardless of what d is, from this point on we’re going to represent d as a fraction of wavelength instead of meters, making the equation and all our code simpler:
+In applied beamforming and DOA we like to represent , the distance between adjacent elements, as a fraction of wavelength (instead of meters).
+The most common value chosen for during the array design process is to use half the wavelength.
+Regardless of what is, from this point on we’re going to represent as a fraction of wavelength instead of meters, making the equations and all our code simpler.
+I.e., (without the subscript ) represents normalized distance, and is equal to .
+This means we can simplify the equation above to:

-This is for adjacent elements, for the k’th element we just need to multiply d times k:
+The above equation is specific to adjacent elements, for the signal received by the ’th element we just need to multiply times :

 s = [np.exp(-2j*np.pi*d*0*np.sin(theta)), np.exp(-2j*np.pi*d*1*np.sin(theta)), np.exp(-2j*np.pi*d*2*np.sin(theta)), ...] # note the increasing k